jersou/studio-pack-generator/README.md

 - or use --open-ai-api-key parameter
 - or enter the key when the program prompt

-## reverse process : extract pack from zip
+## Reverse process : extract pack from zip

 Extract a file stucture from zip pack :